 That included Paralympic legend Benoît Huot, who earns his 12th Swimming Canada Male Para-swimmer of the Year award.
 Huot’s S10 100-m backstroke time of 1:01.06 was deemed the top performance of the Para-swimming Canadian Open.

 Rounding out the Big Splash slate are Javier Acevedo and Yuri Kisil as co-Male Swimmer of the Year (Olympic Program) winners, and Richard Weinberger as Open Water Swimmer of the Year.
 Kisil finished 10th in the 100-m freestyle in Budapest and helped both the 4×100-m free and 4×100-m medley mixed relays to bronze medals.
-Acevedo made the 100-m backstroke semifinal in Budapest, finishing 14th in 54.11, while Weinberger was the top Canadian in the 10-km marathon, coming 23rd.
+Acevedo made the 100-m backstroke semifinal in Budapest, finishing 14th in 54.11, and swam in the morning heats of both relay medal performances, while Weinberger was the top Canadian in the 10-km marathon, coming 23rd.